percywarapudi/shifttech/README.md

     files will be used it has the following banned countries(NG,SD,IR,SS)

     <b>Step 2 : Running the application</b><br/>

-        Option A: Run the pre-compiled jar
+        Option A: Compile the project with Maven(maven must be installed on your machine) Import the project you IDE of choice(IntelliJ,Eclipse, STS) Build as Maven project using provided functionality in the IDE

             java -jar {basePath}/shifttech-assessment/target/shifttech-assessment-0.0.1-SNAPSHOT.jar

-        Option B: Compile the project with Maven(maven must be installed on your machine) Import the project you IDE of choice(IntelliJ,Eclipse, STS) Build as Maven project using provided functionality in the IDE

-            java -jar {basePath}/shifttech-assessment/target/shifttech-assessment-0.0.1-SNAPSHOT.jar

-        Option C: Build the project using command line(maven must be installed on your machine)
+        Option B: Build the project using command line(maven must be installed on your machine)
             a.
 Navigate to base path of the project after cloning it
             b. run command mvn clean install